Old Growth Forests Beginning to Get Needed Protections Sarah Hyden, Albuquerque Journal, February 1, 2024

 This is a critical time for our forest.
 The U.S. Forest Service has just released the proposed plan for the 50,000-acre Santa Fe Mountains Landscape Resiliency Project, focused on our nearby Sangre de Cristo Mountains.
 The 30-day public comment period has begun.
 This plan involves intensive tree cutting and prescribed burning, intended to moderate fire behavior and restore forest health.

-Fire in our forest requires analysis, not fear Sarah Hyden, Albuquerque Journal, Apr 28, 2019
+Fire in our forest requires analysis Sarah Hyden, Albuquerque Journal, April 28, 2019

 How many people have died in wildland fires in New Mexico in the past two decades?
 Seven – and six of them were from vehicular accidents related to our brave firefighters responding to fires.
 Four hundred people die per year on average on New Mexico roads, yet most of us drive almost daily without fear.
 So why such fear of wildfire?

-Protecting our forests, our homes and ourselves Sarah Hyden, AP, Feb 24, 2019
+Protecting our forests, our homes and ourselves Sarah Hyden, Santa Fe New Mexican, Feb.
+23, 2019

 In recent years, I have tried to help protect the Santa Fe National Forest from intensive tree thinning projects.
 Then, when new growth starts to come back, it’s usually burned off in prescribed burns.
 Now the U.S. Forest Service is planning to do these types of thinning treatments over 50,000 acres of the Santa Fe National Forest from Glorieta to north of Tesuque, a large-scale project called the Santa Fe Mountains Landscape Resiliency Project.
 The stated purpose is to moderate fire behavior and improve forest health.